Sinhyeok/semver-ci/README.md

 minor
 ```
 ### release
-Create a release in Github or GitLab
+Create a release in GitHub or GitLab
 ```shell
 Usage: svci release [OPTIONS] <NAME>